-In 2006, the SFEC simplified the format of the template for MSF proposals to focus on the description of the fishery and the sampling plan and to identify the stocks likely to be impacted by the fishery (see templates in Appendix C and Appendix D).
+The current templates for MSF proposals focus on the description of the fishery and the sampling plan and identifying the stocks likely to be impacted by the fishery (see templates in Appendix C and Appendix D).
 The information to be provided in the proposal template is required to estimate mortalities of unmarked fish.